Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Dialogs

 \subsection{Fixed- and Mixed-initiative Dialogs}

 Consider a dialog to purchase gasoline using a credit card.
-The customer must first swipe the card, then chose a grade (of octane), and finally indicate whether they desire a receipt.
-Such a dialog is said to be a {\it fixed} dialog due to the fixed order of the questions from which the user is not permitted to deviate in her responses~\cite{MII-UR}.
-An enumerated specification of this dialog is \{$\prec$\textrm{credit-card grade receipt}$\succ$\}.
-An {\it enumerated specification} is a set of episodes, and an {\it episode} is an ordered list of questions to be posed and answered from the start of the dialog through dialog completion.
-Intuitively, a specification is a complete set all possible ways to complete a dialog.
-We can think of a dialog specification as a set of {\it totally ordered sets} or {\it chains}.
-We use a {\it Hasse} diagram, a graphical and concise depiction of a {\it partially ordered set}, to represent a dialog specification.
-A relation $R$ with the set $S$ over whose Cartesian product $R$ is defined is a {\it partially ordered set} (or {\it poset}) if $R$ is a reflexive, antisymmetric, and transitive relation.
+The customer must first swipe the card, then choose a grade of octane, and finally indicate whether she desires a receipt.
+Such a dialog is a \textit{fixed} dialog due to the fixed order of the questions from which the user is not permitted to deviate in her responses~\cite{MII-UR}.

+An \textit{enumerated specification} is a set of episodes, and an \textit{episode} is an ordered list of questions to be posed and answered from the start of the dialog through dialog completion.
+Intuitively, a specification is a complete set of all possible ways to complete a dialog.
+Formally, a dialog specification is a set of \textit{totally ordered sets}.
+We use a \textit{Hasse} diagram, a graphical depiction of a \textit{partially ordered set}, to represent a dialog specification.
+A relation $R$ with the set $S$ over whose Cartesian product $R$ is defined is a \textit{strict partially ordered set} (or \textit{poset}) if $R$ is an irreflexive, asymmetric, and transitive relation.
 This means that some of the elements of $S$ may be unordered based on the relation $R$.
-On the other hand, a set $S$ is a {\it totally ordered set} according to a relation $R$ iff for every two elements $(x,y) \in S$, $x R y$ or $y R x$.
+On the other hand, a set $S$ is a \textit{strict totally ordered set} according to a relation $R$ if and only if for every two elements $(x,y) \in S$, $x R y$ or $y R x$.
 Every totally ordered set is also a partially ordered set, but the reverse is not necessarily true.

-Fig.~\ref{posets}a illustrates the Hasse diagram for this gas dialog specification.
+An enumerated specification of this gasoline dialog is { \{$\prec$\textrm{credit-card grade receipt}$\succ$\}}, and Table~\ref{tab:posets}a illustrates the Hasse diagram that specifies it.
 A Hasse diagram is read bottom-up.
 Here, the set $S$ of the poset is the set of the questions posed in the dialog and $R$ of the poset is the `must be answered before' relation denoted with an upward arrow between the source and target of the arrow.